-- 3. The maximum improvement ratios in ultimate bearing capacity was appeared at maximum00% alues of the (H/B) ratio which equal to (3). - 4.
-Acceptable ratios can be used for (H/B) ratios less than (3). - 5.
-Many fitting equations were obtained to estimate the improvement ratio from H/B ratio, most of equation are linear and have acceptable values of (R^2) .
+- There are acceptable improvement ratios for square footing prototype can be obtained (370%) in maximum value and (119%) in minimum value of improvement ratio(r %). - Bearing capacity of soft soils under the shallow footing can be increased by making square trench under the footing with the same dimensions of it and for different depths.
+This trench is filled with compacted cement dust at optimum water content. - The maximum improvement ratios in ultimate bearing capacity was appeared at maximum values of the (H/B) ratio which equal to (3). - More acceptable ratios can be used for (H/B) ratios less than (3). - Many fitting equations were obtained to estimate the improvement ratio from H/B ratio, all equation are linear and have acceptable values of (R^2) .